IslamRustamov1/interview-test-tasks/loopedLinkedList/README.md

  Answer: false

- Why: last node points to null, there is not loops
+ Why: last node points to null, there is no loops
 ##
  list with nodes: